dmulyalin/ttp/docs/source/TTP Internals/index.rst

 TTP Internals
 =============

-This is to describe how TTP internals works, mainly to server as a reference for the Author and other developers.
+This is to describe how TTP internals works, mainly to serve as a reference for the Author and other developers.

 Lazy loading system
 -------------------